WDI-SEA/react-development-course-materials/Instructor-Guide.md

   - Final Project: This is designed for a student to build their own website over the course of an entire day (1-week delivery) or a week (10-week delivery).

 - **Labs**:
-  - There are two labs (ATM and TicTacToe) where students fork a repo with existing code and add features to it.
+  - There are two labs (ATM and TicTacToe), in which students fork a repo with existing code and add features to it.

 ## Suggested Pacing Guide